-Basic seal API 5 1.1 Efficiency losses Comments arrangement Plan Description Thermala Electricalb Waterc 01 Internal recirculation from discharge to seal 0 2 0 02 Dead end, no recirculation 0 1 0 Thermal energy losses may occur and water may be consumed if the seal chamber is designed with cooling or heating jacket 11 External recirculation from discharge to seal 0 2 0 , AA, LO 13 External recirculation from seal to suction 0 2 0 NAA.
-14 External recirculation from discharge to seal to suction 0 2 0 6 Single mechanical seals and the inboard seal of dual unpressurized seals 21 External recirculation from discharge through a cooler to seal 3 2 S1 P. May consume a high amount of thermal energy when cooling the process medium is required 23 Internal recirculation from seal to cooler and back to seal 2 WIII POP 1 Is the most effective when cooling of the process medium is required.
-31 External recirculation from discharge through cyclone separator to the seal of the 2 0 32 Flush fluid is injected to the seal from external source 3 1 3 May consume the highest amount of thermal energy to replace the process fluid heat lost by injecting the cooler external fluid.
-If plan 32 used in cold application, the then no thermal impact 41 Recirculation from discharge through cyclone separator and cooler to the seal 3 2 1 May consume a high amount of thermal energy when cooling the process medium is required SN 62 External atmospheric quench 1 1 1 If seam is used as a quench fluid, the thermal loss may be significant if not controlled b Electrical losses refer to additional electrical power absorbed by the seal face (value of 1) and flow loss of the pump due to recirculation (value of 1).
+Basic seal API Description Eff iciency losse: Comments arrangement plan Description Thermala Electrical b Waterc 01 Internal recirculation from discharge to seal 0 2 0 02 Dead end, no recirculation 0 1 0 Thermal energy losses may occur and water may be consumed if the seal chamber is designed with cooling or heating jacket.
+11 External recirculation from discharge to seal 0 2 0 NE.
+13 External recirculation from seal to suction 0 2 0 8) 14 External recirculation from discharge to seal to suction 0 2 Single mechanical seals and the inboard seal of dual unpressurized seals 21 External recirculation from discharge through a cooler to seal 3 KIIII P2DF 1 May consume a high amount of thermal energy when cooling the process medium is required.
+23 Internal recirculation from seal to cooler and back to seal JiON the 1 1 The most effective when cooling of the process medium is required.
+31 External recirculation from discharge through exclone separator to the seal 0 2 0 32 NOF Flush fluid is injected to the seal from external source 3 1 3 May consume the highest amount of thermal energy to replace the process fluid heat lost by injecting the cooler external fluid.
+If plan 32 used in cold application, the then no thermal impact.